rht-labs/enablement-codereadyworkspaces/README.md

 > tar -xzf codeready-workspaces-1.2.1.GA-operator-installer.tar.gz
 ```

-Check the `README.adoc` for more details - including the Prerequisites section.
+Check the local `README.adoc` in the unpacked directory for more details - including the **Prerequisites** section.
 In our case, we are using an OpenShift Container Platform v3.11 with valid Let's Encrypt Certificates enabled.
 CodeReady Workspaces were deployed with the following command (which uses a custom project name, enables oauth with OCP and ensure it's tls enabled for secure connections):

 ```
 > ./deploy.sh -d -p=do500-workspaces -o -s --public-certs